 I’m not by any means an expert gardener and freely admit that the success of my strawberry patch is due to the Denver climate.
-I also did some research when we first planted the garden (thanks to my local library!) and learned how deep to plant, and how to ensure continued health of the patch such as taking care of the daughter plants (like thinning them out and gifting to friends so they can grow their own strawberry gardens).
+I also did some research when we first planted the garden (thanks to my local library!) and learned how deep to plant, and how to ensure the continued health of the patch, such as taking care of the daughter plants (like thinning them out and gifting to friends so they can grow their own strawberry gardens).

 What the books didn’t teach me, and I had to figure out for myself, was how to deal with the biggest garden pest in town — those dang squirrels!
 While nothing short of exterminating all squirrels* will be a perfect solution, I’ve found the following tips to be a HUGE help.

 Here are my tips for how to deal with squirrels in a strawberry patch:

 - Grow enough to share.

 My large patch produces enough berries for my family, my friends, and the squirrels and birds.

 I snag up a few dozen metallic pinwheels from the dollar store each year, attach them to a dowel, and place them all over the garden.
 The shiny pinwheels scare squirrels and birds, and you get to enjoy a garden of pinwheels!